-At the right hand end of the toolbar is the keyboard popup button which will open the touch keyboard.
+At the bottom of each toolbar is the keyboard popup button which will open the touch keyboard.

 The touch keyboard can be switched between large and small size using the Max/Min button and you close it using the large X button in the top right hand corner.
 It can be set to pop up automatically when text input is required, using the Man/Auto button.
 You can also move it on the screen by touching and dragging the blank area of the keyboard at the top.